37th Breeders’ Cup

 • Two-time Canterbury training champion Robertino Diodoro has two entries in Friday’s $2 million Breeders’ Cup Juvenile, Dreamer’s Disease and Keepmeinmind.
 Amy’s Challenge, Canterbury’s horse of the year in 2017, will run in an undercard race Friday.

-• For entries, results and more information: breederscup.com
+• For entries, results and more info: breederscup.com